 If you or your child have any of the above symptoms, ask your doctor to test for COVID-19, flu, and RSV.
 It is possible to have any of these illnesses at the same time.

 RSV may have symptoms similar to other respiratory illnesses, asthma, and allergies.
 Our chart below lists the different symptoms for RSV, the flu, COVID-19, the common cold (caused by other viruses), asthma, and seasonal allergies.

 How Does RSV Spread?

 RSV spreads when someone with the virus coughs or sneezes.
 The virus droplets get into the air, and then you breathe them in.
 The droplets can also land on surfaces, like a doorknob or toys.
-You can catch the infection by touching the doorknob with the virus on it and then touching your face.
+You can catch the infection by touching the surface with the virus on it and then touching your face.
 The virus can live on hard surfaces, such as a table or crib rail, for many hours.

 You can also get RSV from direct contact, like kissing someone with RSV.
 Children often come in contact with RSV at day care centers or in schools.

 People of any age can get RSV, but it typically affects infants and toddlers.
 If you have a certain medical condition, the infection may be more severe.
-For example, people with lung diseases – such as asthma, chronic obstructive pulmonary disease (COPD), or cystic fibrosis – congenital heart disease, and immune disorders are at higher risk.

 Who Is at High Risk From RSV?

 Adults who have the highest risk of severe illness from RSV infection include: